 - Finnish Technical Assistance Grant Fund

-REACH promotes renewable energy, energy efficiency, and clean energy technologies to address poverty and climate change in Asia and the Pacific.
-It seeks to enable developing member countries (DMCs) through capacity-building, project identification and due diligence, technology demonstration, outreach activities, and policy and analytical studies to help overcome barriers to the widespread application of renewable energy and energy efficiency.
+REACH promotes renewable energy (RE), energy efficiency (EE), and clean energy (CE) technologies to address poverty and climate change in Asia and the Pacific.
+It seeks to enable developing member countries (DMCs) through capacity-building, project identification and due diligence, technology demonstration, outreach activities, and policy and analytical studies to help overcome barriers to the widespread application of RE and EE.

-This report sets out the accomplishments of REACH funds for the January to December 2009 time period.
-It provides both collective data and individual data.
-It also highlights the key outcomes of completed projects, the progress of ongoing projects, and the financial status of the funds.
+This report sets out the accomplishments of REACH funds for the January to December 2010 time period.
+It provides both collective data (Section II) and individual data (Section III).
+It also highlights the key outcomes of completed projects1, the progress of ongoing projects, and the financial status of the funds.
 The final section of the report identifies key issues and outlook.

 - Overall Accomplishments of REACH